adelajahalima/zero_day/README.md

-This line was added to redo this task and recommit for warning on timezone to go away
+This line was added to redo this task and recommit for warning on timezone to go away.
+Let's see if this works.